msydneyslaga/rlp/docs/src/commentary/layout-lexing.rst

 3. If the first lexeme of a module is not '{' or :code:`module`, then it is preceded by :math:`\{n\}` where :math:`n` is the indentation of the lexeme.

+This set of rules is adequete enough to satisfy our basic concerns about line continations and layout lists.
 For a more pedantic description of the layout system, see `chapter 10
 <https://www.haskell.org/onlinereport/haskell2010/haskellch10.html>`_ of the
 2010 Haskell Report, which I **heavily** referenced here.